 growing Innovation Culture across Alberta, Canada

-- Regional stakeholders signed and committed to a strong Social Contract.
+- Over 1000 regional stakeholders signed and committed to a strong Social Contract.
 This contract serves as the centerpiece for meetings in the region, and as a public declaration of alignment and commitment. .

 - www.rainforestab.ca was launched including invitation to endorse their new Social Contract and a video describing what Rainforest means in Alberta.
 Search #RainforestAB.